bdurand/ultra_settings/README.md

 - You can override the name of the runtime setting used to populate the setting with the `:runtime_setting` option.
 You can use this to point to a setting whose name does not match the conventional pattern.
 You can also set this to `false` to disable loading the field from runtime settings.

+- You can define a value as a static value by settin the `:static` option to true.
+Static values will not be changed once they are set.
+Static values also cannot be set from runtime settings.
+If you are referencing a setting during your application's initialization, then you should declare it as a static field.

 ### Environment Variables

+Settings will first try to load values from environment variables.
+Environment variables are a good place to define environment specific values.

-By default settings will be loaded from environment variables by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "CONFIGS_MY_SETTINGS_") with the setting name appended to it.
+By default settings will be loaded from environment variables by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "CONFIGS_MY_SETTINGS_") with the field name appended to it.
 By default environment variables will be in all uppercase letters.

 You can use lowercase environment variable names by setting `env_var_upcase` to `false` on your configuration class.